snowdj/geocompr/14-eco.md

 The point here is that the toolbox of a data scientist consists of more than one tool, and it is your responsibility to select the tool best suited for the task or purpose at hand.
 Here, we wanted to introduce the reader to random forest modeling and how to use the corresponding results for spatial predictions.
 For this purpose, a well-studied dataset with known relationships between response and predictors, is appropriate.
-However, this does not imply that the random forest model has given back the best result in terms of predictive performance (see exercises).
+However, this does not imply that the random forest model has returned the best result in terms of predictive performance (see exercises).

 ## Exercises